-Table 4.7: Background Information of Respondents (n=290)
+Table 4.
+2 : Background Information of Respondents (n=290)

-Results in Table 4.7 indicates that 35.5% of small enterprises were service industries.
+Results in Table 4.2 indicate that 35.5% of small enterprises were service industries.
 Service industries in this case included accommodations, and restaurants.
-It was found that, 19.7% of small enterprises were manufacturing industries while 17.9% of small enterprises were merchandise industries which included clothing stores, drug stores and grocery stores which sell goods like bread, milk, eggs, rice as well as toothpaste and employ tactics such as special offers and good display to attract customers which ensuring customers return for their daily or weekly essentials.
-Furthermore, it was found that, 14.8% of small enterprises were garment and textiles industries.
-Garment and textiles included shops that sell clothes buttons, zippers, knitting supplies, sewing machines and threads as well as laces, looms and drapery hardware.
-It was also found that, 12.1% small enterprises were agricultural industries which deal with vegetable products and fruits.
+It was found that, 19.7% of small enterprises were manufacturing industries while 17.9% of small enterprises were merchandise industries which had clothing stores, drug stores and grocery stores which sell goods like bread, milk, eggs, rice as well as toothpaste and employ tactics such as special offers and good display to attract customers which ensuring customers return for their daily or weekly essentials.
+Furthermore, it was found that 14.8% of small enterprises were garment and textiles industries.
+Garment and textiles included shops selling clothes buttons, zippers, knitting supplies, sewing machines and threads, laces, looms and drapery hardware.
+It was also found that 12.1% of small enterprises were agricultural industries that deal with vegetable products and fruits.

-For the case of age of the firm, majority of small enterprises (76.2%) were aged between 1 to 10 years, 23.1% were aged between 11 to 20 years and only 0.7% of small enterprises were aged above 20 years which implies they possibly stayed in business and cooperate with the lender for a longer period of time.
+For the case of age of the firm, majority of small enterprises (76.2%) were aged between 1 to 10 years, 23.1% were aged between 11 to 20 years and only 0.7% of small enterprises were aged above 20 years which implies they possibly stayed in business and cooperate with the lender for a longer period.
 The study also focused on the size of the firm.
-Table 4.6 shows the participants' distribution by number of employees.
-Data shows that, a large proportion (85.5%) of participants constitute 5 to 10 number of employees while 14.5% had more than 10 numbers of employees implying that small enterprises were under the target category as define by (SME Development Policy, 2003).
-According to SMEs development policy (2003) small enterprises are mostly formalized undertakings engaging between 5 and 49 employees.
+Table 4.2 shows the participants' distribution by number of employees.
+Data shows that a large proportion (85.5%) of participants constituted 5 to 10 number of employees while 14.5% had more than 10 numbers of employees implying that small enterprises were under the target category as defined by (SME Development Policy, 2003).
+According to SMEs development policy (2003) small enterprises are mostly formalised undertakings engaging between 5 and 49 employees.